Bouillon2Poulet/Beyond-Mondrian/README.md

    ```

 2. Make clean and make main
-* at the root of the TeamGolem file :
+* at the root of the TeamGolem folder :
   ```sh
   make clean
   ```